Ahmed-AG/k8s-quick-start-tutorial/README.md

 - [Lab 4](./lab4.md)

 ## Fast Track:
-These are the commands needed to build the entire application:
+Given that you have a K8s envinroment set, these are the commands needed to build the entire application:
 ### Create the secret (DB Username and Password)
 ```bash
 kubectl create secret generic mongodb-secret --from-literal=mongo-username=mongouser --from-literal=mongo-password=mongopass